 The Carden Baronetcy, of Wimpole Street in the County of Middlesex and of Molesey in the County of Surrey was created for Sir Robert Walter Carden, 1st Baronet (1801-1888), Lord Mayor of London from 1857 to 1858.

-Important Dates for the Cordner family
+Early History of the Cordner family

 This web page shows only a small excerpt of our Cordner research.
 Another 79 words (6 lines of text) covering the years 1327 and are included under the topic Early Cordner History in all our PDF Extended History products and printed products wherever possible.